ShonP40/iOS-REST-Battery/README.md

 5. Detach from the screen session by pressing `Ctrl + A + D`

 ## Usage
-If you are using this sctipt to display the battery status of your iOS device on Home Assistant, you can use the following configuration as an example:
+If you are using this script to display the battery status of your iOS device on Home Assistant, you can use the following configuration as an example:

 ```yaml
 sensor: